Modern Day Slavery Statement 2020/21

 - Notify GLAA

-Last year, the company paid for external training from our partner Stronger Together.
-We had a range of various managers, from different site locations attend the course which took place across a day.
-The training covered all aspects of modern slavery, how to spot the signs and how action should be taken on a site and national level.
-Each new start of the company is also taken through training on exploitation and slavery, specifically on how to spot the signs and how to raise concerns within senior managers, including the complaints procedure and whistleblowing procedure.
+Each new starter of the company is taken through training on exploitation and slavery, specifically on how to spot the signs and how to raise concerns within senior managers, including the complaints procedure and whistleblowing procedure.

-The training conducted with all new starters, also includes a short video produced by the GLAA which shows real-life examples of exploitation, which really provides an understanding to our team how exploitation takes place, and how we can support the GLAA with enquiries.
+The training conducted with all new starters, also includes a short video produced by the GLAA which shows real life examples of exploitation, which provides an understanding to our team on how exploitation takes place, and how we can support the GLAA with enquiries.

 We run an annual email campaign each year, promoting the use of our Modern Slavery toolkit, whereby we also re-share our policy and the GLAA video, to re-iterate the importance and awareness.